Music of The Lord of the Rings: The Rings of Power: Other themes

 This song was composed by McCreary using the text of the Ring Verse poem from Tolkien's The Lord of the Rings, and he used it as a theme for the Rings of Power, the magic of mithril, Sauron's machinations, and the dark land of Mordor.
 McCreary said it combined a "haunting melody" with Tolkien's ominous text.
-It is first heard over the opening title card of the first episode, is played in full without lyrics over that episode's end credits, and is used multiple times in the score for each episode.
-It is first heard with lyrics during the first-season finale's end credits.
+It is first heard over the opening title card of the first episode, "A Shadow of the Past"; it is played in full without lyrics over that episode's end credits; and it is used multiple times in the score for each episode.
+It is first heard with lyrics during the end credits of the first-season finale, "Alloyed".
 The lyrics were withheld until then to not spoil the theme's meaning during the earlier episodes, though McCreary revealed that there was a theme for the Rings of Power in his score before the song was released.

 Additionally, McCreary used the "overblown woodwind effect" of a Japanese shakuhachi flute as a recurring sound to signify the presence of wolves in the series.